AC

 Unit Content

-1. demonstrate an understanding of the syntax of biblical Hebrew evidenced in the ability to exegete more demanding texts;
+- Demonstrate an intermediate understanding of the syntax of biblical Hebrew evidenced in the ability to exegete more demanding texts

 Assessment Methods